top of page

 Why Received Pronunciation?

 Why not learn to speak with a Scottish or London Cockney accent?
 Why make an effort to reduce a strong Russian or Spanish accent?
 The reason is very simple: to help you make your English clear and easy to understand for the majority of English-speaking people.
-This course teaches you how to develop Received Pronunciation (RP).
+My courses teach you how to develop Received Pronunciation (RP).
 RP is simply a neutral pronunciation of educated Southern English.
 It's sometimes called Standard English.

 What is the history of RP?